Janshai/TaxiVendor/README.md

 `node console-app.js 51.470020,-0.454295 51.00000,1.0000 dave` searches for the results from Dave's Taxis.

-THis command will work for all three of the suppliers.
+This command will work for all three of the suppliers.

 ### Console application to filter by number of passengers